MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-kioskbrowser.md

 <!--/Scope-->
 <!--Description-->
-Enables kiosk browser's end session button.
-When the policy is enabled, the kiosk browser enables a button to reset the browser by navigating back to the default URL and clearing the browsing data (cache, cookies, etc).
+Shows the Kiosk Browser's end session button.
+When the policy is enabled, the Kiosk Browser app shows a button to reset the browser.
 When the user clicks on the button, the app will prompt the user for confirmation to end the session.
+When the user confirms, the Kiosk broswser will clear all browsing data (cache, cookies, etc.) and navigate back to the default URL.

 <!--/Description-->
 <!--SupportedValues-->